Tornquist/tornquist.github.io/_projects/05_senior_design.md

 the motor drivers that directed the wheels and front paddle (for kicking).
 This could have all been accomplished with a raspberry pi on each robot, but to meet the requirements for the project, we used a PIC32 microcontroller that communicated with a RN171 WiFi module and the motor controllers.
+The board photos below show how all of the components were connected.
+The PIC32 was at the center, with WiFi in the top left, power in the top right, and a motor controller in each of the two bottom corners.

 {% include photos.html
   height="40" id="senior-design-1"